Certified Scrum Trainer®

 CST® Certification Standards

-Updated by the Scrum Alliance Trainer Approval Community (TAC)
+Updated by the Scrum Alliance Providers Team and Trainer Approval Community (TAC)

 Certified Scrum Trainers (CSTs) play a vital role within the Scrum Alliance community.
 Stringent certification requirements are imposed on CSTs to make certain that only those who are fully qualified are entrusted to engage in this role on behalf of the Scrum Alliance.
 The following standards set the certification requirements that each CST must both meet and maintain.

-Please note, the following standards are built for CSTs teaching CSM® courses.
-CSTs teaching CSPO® courses should replace CSM with CSPO where applicable to reflect CSPO foundational knowledge, possession of an active CSP®-PO, and creation and co-training of CSPO material.
+Please note, CSTs teaching CSPO® courses should replace CSM with CSPO where applicable to reflect CSPO foundational knowledge, possession of an active CSP®-PO, and creation and training of CSPO material.

 **Additionally, note that all CST Candidate Prerequisites must be met in order to submit a CST application.

-STANDARD 1, Scrum Knowledge: A CST must demonstrate deep knowledge and extensive experience with the concepts, practices, and principles that are the foundation of Scrum.
+STANDARD 1, Scrum Understanding: A CST must demonstrate extensive knowledge and understanding of the concepts, practices, and principles that are the foundation of Scrum.

-• 1A: A CST must provide personally created training materials for the CSM course.
-These materials must validate the most recent version of the Scrum Alliance Scrum Foundations Learning Objectives and CSM Learning Objectives*.
-A CST must clearly articulate what is Scrum and what are additional supporting practices (not defined as part of Scrum) that may be used by Scrum teams.
+• 1A: A CST must provide personally created training materials for the CSM or CSPO course.
+These materials must validate the most recent version of the Scrum Alliance Scrum Foundations Learning Objectives and CSM or CSPO Leanring Objectives.

 STANDARD 2, Training and Facilitation: A CST must demonstrate excellence in current training and facilitation skills and techniques.